PHIL 332 Philosophy of Beauty -- Fall 2017

 Yet his cultural agenda needs to be kept in perspective.
 Movie about Scruton: Beauty and Consolation: http://www.youtube.com/watch?v=0amDwXHr0v4.

 1. Beauty's impact.
 How well-rounded is Scruton's opening description?
 Doubts:

-Lots of beauty seem to be unrecognized by cultures.
+Lots of beauty seems to be unrecognized by some cultures.

 Immense diversity of undiscovered beauty.